IBM/doframework/README.md

 # Inputs

+`input.json` files provide meta data for the random genration of optimization problems.

-The application will run end to end and produce results once `input.json` files are uploaded to `<inputs_bucket>`.
-The `input.json` files provide meta data for the random genration of optimization problems.
+`doframework` will run end to end once `input.json` files are uploaded to `<inputs_bucket>`.

+The jupyter notebook `./notebooks/inputs.ipynb` allows you to automatically generate input files and upload them to `<inputs_bucket>`.

 Here is an example of an input file (see input samples `input_basic.json` and `input_all.json` under `./inputs`).